sellflow/sellflow/README.md

 Prerequisites:

 > [!Important]
-> Web client requires HTTPS for most of it's function
+> Web client requires HTTPS for most of it's functionality such as user authentication, as well as the car and will not work locally.
+To test these features locally you must use an API Gateway such as Ngrok or Cloudflare Tunnels and add the domains to your Shopify headless redirect and Javscript Origin URL's.
+These features will also not work with the Expo Go app.

 - Make sure you have [Node.js](https://nodejs.org) installed
 - [Get an API key](https://help.shopify.com/en/api/getting-started/authentication/private-authentication#generate-credentials-from-the-shopify-admin) for the Shopify Storefront API for your Shopify store.